MsLearner-py/Food-Classification-using-YOLO11/README.md

         jupyter notebook
 16. Once jupyter notebook is launched you can see all the folder of YOLO-FOOD-CLASSIFICATION.
-17. Create a new file (in my case it is PythonCode)
+17. Create a new file (in my case it is PythonCode) and execute the cells

         pip install ultralytics
         pip install --upgrade pip